 Across the entire grants and awards program, eligibility and selection will be determined without regard to someone’s race, color, national origin, ancestry, religion, age, sex, gender identity or expression, sexual orientation, pregnancy, marital status, familial status, disability, military or veteran status, medical condition, or genetic information.

 Historically, the first grants program of the Society was the Dipterology Fund, which ran from 1995—2010.
-That program was established from funds left over from the 3rd International Congress of Dipterology, held in Guelph, Canada in 1994.
+That program was established from funds left over from the 3rd International Congress of Dipterology, held in Guelph, Ontario, Canada in 1994.
 Unlike subsequent congresses, the Guelph congress was managed by the organizing committee and a team of volunteers.
 This avoided the hefty fees of a professional congress organizer.
 After all the bills were paid, a surplus of over $20,000 remained.
 Steve Marshall (University of Guelph) proposed that these funds be used to support dipterological research, and the Dipterology Fund was born.
 A committee was formed and an application process was put in place.
 Each year up to four grants were awarded, usually to students, to a maximum of CAD $1000 each.
 The funds ran out in 2010 and the Dipterology Fund was dissolved.

 More information about our grants programs will be made available here, through Fly Times, and through our Dipterists mailing list server when we are able to make our first calls for applications!